Effect of gas flow on electronic transport in a DNA-decorated carbon nanotube: Results and discussion

 \section{Results and discussion}

-The zeroth order Green's functions ($\rm {G^{(0){<}}}$,~$\rm {G^{(0){r}}}$,~ and ~$\rm {G^{(0){a}}}$) lead to the zeroth order current $J^{(0)}$, which is the Landauer formula \cite{1,2,9} with the slow time variable $\bar{t}$.
-The Landauer formula is derived using the adiabatic expansion for the Green's functions and the coupling functions in the expression of the time-dependent current equation (6) of \cite{3} and is found to be
+The zeroth order Green's functions $(G^{(0){<,r,a}})$ lead to the zeroth order current $I^{(0)}$, which is the Landauer formula \cite{22,24,30} in terms of the slow time variable $\bar{t}$.
+The Landauer formula is derived by applying the adiabatic expansion and taking the Fourier transform of the Green's functions and the coupling functions in the expression of the time-dependent current equation (6) of \cite{25} and considering only the zeroth order contribution.
+Hence, the time-dependent Landauer formula is found to be